Enowizzy/Bus_Records_Management_System/README.md

 Learn java
 How to run the project
 1. Download the project or clone repository, extract files and move inside project folder, and do the following
+2. Open this project in netbean ide
-2. install glassfish server inside your netbean project
+3. install glassfish server inside your netbean project
-3. Download and move JDBC connector to your java netbean project
+4. Download and move JDBC connector to your java netbean project
-4. Install xampp control panel or your computer
+5. Install xampp control panel or your computer

 Thats it guys have fun!